entn-at/PorcupineZero/README.md

 # PorcupineZero
-Porcupine Hotword detection for the Raspberry Pi Zero This is a fork of https://github.com/Picovoice/Porcupine stripped down for the Pi Zero.
+Porcupine Hotword detection for the Raspberry Pi Zero.

+This is a fork of https://github.com/Picovoice/Porcupine stripped down for the Pi Zero.
 The main program is implemented in rust.